 How to Prevent Your Business from Becoming a Phishing Statistic

-One positive phishing statistics trend is that businesses are becoming more aware of phishing.
+One positive phishing statistics trend is that businesses are investing more in phishing awareness training.
 However, due to the increasing sophistication of phishing, threats are becoming harder to detect and even technically savvy employees can fall victim to a particularly good or well-crafted phishing scam.
-Awareness alone will not reduce the consequences of a successful phishing attack, and businesses need to be prepared for the times when phishing emails avoid detection and their requested actions are performed.
+Phishing Awareness Training alone will not reduce the consequences of a successful phishing attack, and businesses need to be prepared for the times when phishing emails avoid detection and their requested actions are performed.

-Cofense is the leading provider of phishing threat management for businesses with concerns about their phishing protection.
+Cofense is the leading provider of phishing awareness training and threat management solutions for businesses.
 Our human intelligence-driven solutions have reduced employee susceptibility by up to 95 percent and, when a phishing email does evade detection, Cofense enables security teams to mitigate the consequences.
 To date, we’ve helped hundreds of IT security teams contain the consequences of a successful phishing attack.